The Best Electric Toothbrush

 The main draw of an electric toothbrush for kids in a digital age is the ability to use a toothbrush with an app (read: game).
 The Sonicare app is our favorite because it actually pairs with the toothbrush.
 In contrast, the Oral-B app is simply a timer meaning kids can log brushing sessions even if they don’t have a toothbrush in hand.
 In addition, a parental pin code on the Sonicare allows you to access the parent’s dashboard where you can track the progress of your kids’ brushing and even set up additional rewards.
 For example, if they brush 10 days in a row, you can set a personalized reward.
 Our tester’s parent reported “the Oral-B was more engaging for her than the Sonicare — she looked at the app a lot more.”
 This may be because the Oral-B uses popular Disney characters and plays songs when it’s time to switch from the top teeth to the bottom.

 Even so, the Sonicare is still engaging.
 The app comes with an interactive character named Sparkly and our tester’s parent “liked that it showed a teeth simulation my daughter could see while she brushed.”
 The Sonicare also managed to get our young tester excited about brushing her teeth the next morning.
 Her parent summed it up nicely: “I would recommend the Sonicare.
 It was just easier to use.”

-We couldn’t give Greater Goods our top spot because it doesn’t really do a better job than the Sonicare 2 Series, which costs $30 less.
+We couldn’t give Greater Goods our top spot because it doesn’t really do a better job than the Sonicare 2 Series.
 But those who choose the Greater Goods Balance can expect a comfortable sonic toothbrush while giving back to those in need.
 For us, that’s worth a mention.